-- Access to a student's educational records is limited to the student her or himself and agents of the seminary who have a legitimate educational interest and are acting within the course and scope of their employment and authority. - While a student is matriculating, her or his academic record is available through the Campus Café portal. - For those needing an official transcript, the student or alumna/us must complete the transcript request form with the student's signature and pay the appropriate fee.
-This form is a one-time release form only.
-Additional transcripts will require the student to submit a new form.
+- Access to a student's educational records is limited to the student her or himself and agents of the seminary who have a legitimate educational interest and are acting within the course and scope of their employment and authority. - While a student is matriculating, her or his academic record is available through the Campus Café portal. - For those needing an official transcript, New Brunswick Theological Seminary has partnered with Parchment to order and send your transcript and other credentials securely.
+This link will open a new browser window on parchment's website.